AWAKENING is about thoughts that came upon me, one morning while walking alone on a deserted beach.

 The silent darkness of the cosmos expands inside her head.
 She no longer hears the movements of the ocean.
 She is only aware of its downward pull under her heels.
 It wants to keep her there, a thing of the earth – grounded.

 She opens her eyes and, through them, returns sound to the waves pushing each other out of the way.

 She turns her back to the sea to get her land bearings.
 Lighthouse to the right.
 Campsite to the right, too.
 Some five hundred metres up the beach, she thinks to herself.

 Her thoughts return to Myarh, her partner, her anchor.
 Myarh is a sailor.
 She loves the wilderness and camping, too, but she loves the sea a lot more than the sand and the sand flies.

-“Sure,” Dana had already explained, “we can catch whithing during the day, but in this area it’s at night that the largest suckers come out to feed.”
+“Sure,” Dana had already explained, “we can catch whiting during the day, but in this area, it’s at night that the largest suckers come out to feed.”

 She glances at her watch, but her wrist is bare.
 She grins, remembering how she had deliberately left her watch at home, on the bedside table.